jonisapp/dgui/README.md

 * **htmlAttr** (object>) : Standard **HTML attributs**.
 Has to be given as an objet ({attr1: val1, att2: val2, ...}) Doesn't apply on types switch and choice
 * **cssAttr** (object) : Standard **CSS attributs**.
 Has to be given as an objet ({attr1: val1, att2: val2, ...})

-#### Select and switchGroup fields specific attribut
+#### Select, selectMany and switchGroup fields specific attribut
-* **list** (Array<string>) : The options of a HTML select element or the labels of switchGroup buttons.
+* **list** (Array<string> | Array<{label: string, value: any}>) : The options of a HTML select element or the labels of switchGroup buttons.
 By default, the value of the field is set to the index in the list array.
+If you want the list item to return a predefined value, you can fill the **list** array with objects of structure {label: string, value: any}>.

 #### Date field specific attribut
 * **format** (string) : specifies the date format for the field generation.
 For instance it can take "YYYY.MM.DD", "dd.mm.yyyy" or "DD:MM:YY"...
 At submission, date field will return  a **ISO-8601** formatted string.